 Bottom line?
 ASSUME your audience is reading your emails on mobile.
 Get a responsive email template and test it.
 Make sure that any graphics or media you use will look presentable on a tiny screen.

 Campaign Monitor recommends including a call to action button instead of just relying on hyperlinks.
 Because links can be a little hard to tap on your mobile phone, especially if you’re have big thumbs.
 Leave me a comment below if you agree.

 FACT 8: Personalized Subject Lines Have 50% Higher Open Rates.

 I talk a lot about the importance of personalization in my copywriting trends post, and this only further drives that point home.

-Maintaining a personal approach in your subject line, like addressing people by their first names, remembering their birthday, or bringing up previous orders and campaign activity go a long way!
+Maintaining a personal approach in your subject line, like addressing people by their first names, remembering their birthdays, or bringing up previous orders and campaign activity go a long way!

-This subject line tester will com pare your subject line to other emails sent by marketers like you.
-I’ll include the link in the description box below for you to check it out.
+This subject line tester will compare your subject line to other emails sent by marketers like you.

 Speaking of personalization and customization… This takes us to our last email marketing factoid…